-If you’re in a long-term relationship in 2013, you’ve probably thought about shacking up with your mate.
+If you’re in a long-term relationship, you’ve probably thought about shacking up with your mate.
 If you aren’t yet in a serious relationship, this will definitely be a topic of conversation that comes up–and one that you’ll need to be prepared for.
 There are certainly both pros and cons to living together before marriage.

 In order for you to make an informed decision, we have a list of Dating with Dignity pros and cons of living together before marriage:

 If you’ve been footing the bill solo for an apartment or house for a while, going splitsies on rent can be pretty amazing.
 Not only would you be sharing rent, but you’d split also all living costs as well!
 The days of your own grocery and cable bills will be long gone, and saving up for a down payment on a house or car can seem much more attainable when you have someone to share the financial pressure.
 This can be especially important if you feel you’ve been spending almost all your days at his house anyway (or vice-versa) and are sick of living out of that special “drawer” he gave you last year.

 Living together can be an excellent compatibility testing tool

 Cohabitating with a mate before marriage provides a sneak peek into what your life of wedded bliss will look like (or not!).
 You’ll both be able to observe what the other does in the privacy of his/her own home, learn about each other’s quirks, practice keeping the romance alive while juggling a busy life, and see how well you’re able to get back to compatibility when there are challenges.
 Cooking together, home maintenance, sharing responsibilities, managing money and sharing bathroom privileges will definitely give you the information you both need to decide whether being together forever is right for you.